 These studies avoided problems in some other research.
 Researchers were able to compare drinkers with life-long abstainers.
 Thus, they could avoid the problem of “sick quitters.”
 The studies also included low and middle income as well as high income countries.
-In addition, they include those of different racial groupings and ethnicities.
-And all the studies measured alcohol consumption consistently.
+They included different racial groupings and ethnicities.
+And all the studies measured alcohol drinking in the same way.

 Analysts controlled for possible confounders.
-These included education, BMI, depression, stroke, diabetes, heart attack, high blood pressure, and high cholesterol.
+These included education, BMI, depression, stroke, and diabetes.
+Also heart attack, high blood pressure, and high cholesterol.

 This research found that abstinence from alcohol is linked to an increased risk for dementia.
-Specifically, it found up to about three drinks per day is linked to a decreased risk of dementia.
+They found up to about three drinks per day is linked to a decreased risk of dementia.

-Most people significantly under-report their alcohol consumption.
-Thus, the amount linked to reduced dementia risk is almost certainly higher three glasses.
+Most people greatly under-report their drinking.
+Thus, the amount linked to reduced dementia risk is almost certainly higher than three glasses.

 Resources: Alcohol and Dementia Risk

 - Anstey, K. et al. A review of meta-analyses: risk factors for dementia.
 J Alz Dis, 2019, 70, S165–86.